strmlineapp-ux/agileflow/docs/design-system.md

 - **Icon as Badge**: An icon displayed as a small, circular overlay on another element (e.g., an Avatar or another icon) to provide secondary information.
     - **Appearance**: A circular badge with a `border-2` of the parent element's background color (e.g., `border-background`) to create a "punched out" effect.
 The icon inside should be sized proportionally.
     - **Sizing**: The standard size for these badges (e.g., color-pickers, ownership status icons) is `h-4 w-4` (`16x16px`).
 The `GoogleSymbol` inside should be sized to fit, for example using `style={{fontSize: '10px'}}`.
-    - **Placement**: Typically positioned on the bottom-right or top-right corner of the parent element.
+    - **Placement**: This is context-dependent.
+Color-pickers are typically placed on the bottom-right corner of their parent icon.
+Ownership status icons are typically placed on the top-left corner to create visual balance.
     - **Application**: Used for displaying a user's admin group status, a shared status on a role icon, or a `share` icon on a shared Badge.
 -   **Badges in Assorted View & Team Badges**: Badges in these specific views use a light font weight (`font-thin`) for their text and icons to create a cleaner, more stylized look.